pocl/pocl/doc/notes_4_0.rst

 older LLVM versions.
 The most tested driver is the CPU driver, with multiple configurations enabling or testing different features: sanitizers, external testsuites, SYCL support, OpenCL conformance, SPIR-V support.
-There are also basic tests for other drivers in PoCL: OpenASIP, Vulkan, CUDA, and LevelZero.
+There are also basic tests for other experimental/WiP/research-drivers in PoCL: OpenASIP, Vulkan, CUDA, and LevelZero.

 =============================
 Bugfixes and minor features